unixwzrd/unixwzrd.github.io/html/_posts/2026-08-15-hands-on-isolated-remote-development-with-ssh.md

 ```

 The shell, Python interpreter, extensions, language servers, debugger, and many agent-side tools now run under the target account.
 On a VPS, the same arrangement works even though the editor UI remains on my Mac.

+{% include blog_diagram.html
+   src="/assets/images/blog/remote-debugging/remote-workspace.svg"
+   alt="A local editor connecting over SSH to its remote editor server, project files, extensions, and Python process."
+   variant="compact" %}

+There is no separate debugger tunnel in this configuration.
+The editor's remote server launches and controls Python on the target, so the debugger and source files already share the same filesystem and account.

 ## Step 7: Debug Inside the Remote Workspace